AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

     1. Shows all rows in the "FULL_NAMe" column from the person table

-2. Inline commands are presented in a monospace font to distinguish them from regular text: `CREATE`
+2. Inline commands are presented in a monospace font to distinguish them from the regular text: `CREATE`

 3. Instruction screenshots may include red squared rectangles that point to key information or message:
     <figure markdown>